pyx-industries/julee/docs/index.rst

 Julee Framework Documentation
 ==============================

-Welcome to the Julee documentation. **Julee is a Python framework** for building document processing applications using the **Capture, Extract, Assemble, Publish (CEAP)** pattern with Temporal workflows.
+Welcome to the Julee documentation. **Julee is a Python framework** for building accountable and transparent digital supply chains using Temporal workflows.

 What is Julee?
 --------------